ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

     - **What kind of alarm would you set to detect this behavior in the future and at what threshold(s)?**

-        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes
+        * I would recommend setting up an ALARM anytime there are more then 10 401 Error requests in ONE minute

         * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute